Table Of Contents

-Tenants have the legal right to adequate housing, which means that they must be able to live in a rental unit in good circumstances, in accordance with Georgia landlord-tenant law and the Federal Fair Housing Act.
+Tenants have the legal right to adequate housing, which means that they must be able to live in a rental unit in good circumstances, in accordance with Georgia rental law and the Federal Fair Housing Act.
 On the other hand, every tenant in Georgia is entitled to fair treatment from their landlord under the law.

 What are landlord responsibilities in Georgia?

-According to Georgia law, landlords have a very broad obligation to maintain and fix their rental properties.
+Landlords have a very broad obligation to maintain and fix their rental properties.
 The landlord has a legal obligation to maintain the property in good condition and may be held responsible for third parties’ damages resulting from poor construction or neglect to maintain the property.